|

 2. Use the Right Study Resources

 Dentistry is always evolving.
-Read journals, attend webinars, and stay informed about new technologies like lasers, CAD-CAM, and digital radiography.
+Read journals, attend webinars, and stay informed about new technologies like lasers, CAD-CAM, and digital Dentistry.

 4. Maintain Your Mental Health